salu133445/muspy/doc/source/classes.rst

 KeySignature Class
 ==================

-The :class:`muspy.KeySignature` class is a container for key signature changes.
+The :class:`muspy.KeySignature` class is a container for key signatures.

 ========== ==================== ==== =======
 Attributes Description          Type Default